thomas-bouvier/portfolio/content/news/phd-defense/index.en.md

 draft = false
 +++

-The defense is scheduled for **Monday, November 4th, 2024, at 1:30 pm**.
+My PhD defense is scheduled for **Monday, November 4th, 2024, at 1:30 pm**.
 The event will take place at IRISA/Inria Rennes (Markov room), 263 Avenue du Général Leclerc, 35042 Rennes ([maps link](https://www.openstreetmap.org/way/81586498)).

 It will also be broadcast live, please get in touch to get the link!